Highams Park

-Highams Park is a suburban district in the London Borough of Waltham Forest, England, near Epping Forest and 8.1 miles (13 km) north-east of Charing Cross.
+Highams Park is a district in the London Borough of Waltham Forest, England, near Epping Forest and 8.1 miles (13 km) northeast of Charing Cross.

-Traditionally a part of Walthamstow parish and municipal borough, it is primarily a residential area, with mainly Victorian and 1930s terraced houses.
+Historically, in the county of Essex, it was traditionally part of Walthamstow parish and municipal borough.
+It is primarily a residential area, with mainly Victorian and 1930s terraced houses.

 Hale End

-The whole of the Highams Park area was once known as Hale End, as evidenced by the name of Hale End Library, and the Halex factory.
+The entire Highams Park area was once known as Hale End, as evidenced by the names of Hale End Library and the Halex factory.

-Although postcode areas are not intended to define districts, it might be said that Hale End approximates to the part of Highams Park which shares the postal district of IG8 with Woodford Green.
-The rest of Highams Park, which takes the Chingford postal district, E4.
-The park from which the area is (partially) named is located within the IG8 postcode area.
+Although postcode areas are not intended to define districts, it can be said that Hale End approximates to the part of Highams Park which shares the postal district of IG8 with Woodford Green.
+The rest of Highams Park falls within the Chingford postal district, E4.
+The park from which the area is named is partially located within the IG8 postcode area.